qfsae/pcb/template/README.md

 ### Software
 - What software resources (if any) are needed to get the board up and running?
 Do the software already exist or must new libraries / tools be designed from scratch?
+- Link to relevant software resources in the zenith repository

+## Test Plan
+TODO

+- Should include checking all power rails for shorts
+- Power on test (status LED turns on)

+- Are the rails all producing the correct voltages? (it is helpful to include your DMM readings here)
+- Are the clock signals on the board the correct speed?
+If there is an MCU, is it making use of the external clock?
+  - If an oscilloscope is available, consider capturing a plot of the clock signal that includes frequency and peak to peak voltage.
+- I/O Testing.
+This should be an exhaustive test of all the input and outputs of your board.
+Some examples are given below.
+  - If there is an MCU, can you program it with the qfsae debugger?
+Does the debugger provide enough power or are external sources needed?
+  - Do LEDs connnected to the MCU work?
+  - Does CAN bus work?
+- Also remember to explain the steps you took when something did not work as expected.
+For example, "The neopixel were not working correctly, I discovered that the voltage translator required an output enable signal to be enabled to push the data through."
+- There is no prescribed format for this section but it should clearly test each part of the board and provide background on problems with the design and how to fix them if possible.